-- 51. New Fathers are entitled to two weeks paternity leave, as follows: - a) new fathers with less than 1 year's continuous local government service, paid at the same rate as SMP; - b) new fathers who have completed 1 year's continuous local government service, nine-tenths of a week's pay for each week offset against payments made by way of SMP; - c) leave can be taken in one block of two weeks, or two separate one week periods. - 52.
-This leave must be taken within fifty two weeks of the child's birth. - 53.
-Employees are required to show their Line Manager a relevant MAT B1 when making a request to take this leave.
+- 52. New Fathers, with more than six months continuous employment, are entitled to two weeks paternity leave, as follows: - a) new fathers with less than 1 year's continuous local government service, paid at the same rate as SMP; - b) new fathers who have completed 1 year's continuous local government service, nine-tenths of a week's pay for each week offset against payments made by way of SMP; - c) leave can be taken in one block of two weeks, or two separate one week periods. - 53.
+This leave must be taken within fifty two weeks of the child's birth. - 54.
+Employees are required to show their Line Manager a relevant MAT B1 when making a request to take this leave and must provide at least 28 days prior notice.